ShreyashRoyzada/AI_Champs_Screening_Test/README.md

 * Flask API 1

 It contains the env(environment) folder, the Static Folder and the templates folder.
 It also contains the main app.py file which is the driver code.
+For running the file create a virtual environment in VS Code.
+Also add a Static folder in the Flask API 1 Folder.( It was not uploading on github as it was an emplty folder) This is used for storing the file before processing it and is cleaned after the processing is finished.
+Run the file using _python app.py_ command.